Showing posts with label PD - platformers. Show all posts

 Cheap & cheerful

 The graphics aren't exactly Bitmap Bros standard but they do their job good enough, albeit with the occasional slowdown.
-It all looks nice and scrolls great.
+It looks nice and scrolls great.
 Additionally, I have massive admiration for the palette - especially when underwater.

-Audio is in stereo on the Atari STe but I'd much rather have heard the crisp YM chip over poor-quality samples any day.
+The audio is in stereo on the Atari STe but I'd much rather have heard the crisp YM chip over poor-quality samples any day.
 Yep, the music and sound effects are made from fairly low-quality samples which I didn't care for.
 Hence, this is another reason why chiptunes are timeless compared to many MODs.
 Flame me all you like but it's true.

-Sounds like I'm trying to start a fight?
+Hmm, it sounds like I'm trying to start a fight?
 Bring it on Commies!
 For now, let's chill with another screenshot...

 Remember, not every door needs to be unlocked - so use your keys wisely before you drown!